 What is an Area of Emphasis?

-Currently, the School of Pharmacy offers three Areas of Emphasis for students.
-Please review the requirements for each program as application requirements vary for each of the programs.
+Currently, the School of Pharmacy offers five Areas of Emphasis for students.
+Additional information on each of the programs can be found in the WVU academic catalog.